sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/styling.md

 ```

 It's not safe to import all global Bootstrap helpers and variables into the CSS module because we redefine many Bootstrap variables on our side.
-If mixin relies on Bootstrap variables create an entry point for the target mixin which ensures that it uses correct SCSS variables.
+If mixin relies on Bootstrap variables, create a separate SCSS file for the target mixin, ensuring that it uses correct SCSS variables.
+This file should not contain any real CSS rules so that it can be included in multiple CSS modules without additional overhead.

 ```scss
 @import 'branded/src/global-styles/breakpoints';
 ```

-Do not use SCSS variables in CSS modules.
-Prefer CSS variables instead.
+If possible, prefer CSS variables to SCSS variables.

 #### BEM convention